manosbatsis/robotic-hoover-rest/README.md

   and [v2](app/src/main/kotlin/com/github/manosbatsis/robotichooverrest/app/instruction/v2).
 - domain: Core implementation, see `HooverState` [here](domain/src/main/kotlin/com/github/manosbatsis/robotichooverrest/domain/instruction).

+This allows some flexibility, e.g. one can create a client module and even use that from within `app` module test suites without circular dependencies.
+Breaking v1 and v2 bits to separate modules was considered unnecessary complexity for this repo.

 ## API Versions

 Based on our assignment comments this repo provides two API versions: